nickconnelly10/muscadine.box/README.md

 - Marketing site: `muscadine.box`
 - App site: `app.muscadine.box`

-## 📞 Contact
+## 📞 Contact & Connect

 - **Email**: nickconnelly10@icloud.com
 - **Twitter**: [@nicklutk](https://twitter.com/nicklutk)
 - **Articles**: [Substack](https://nicholasconnelly.substack.com/)

+### Professional Services
+Get in touch with us for professional Bitcoin and crypto handling in privacy, security, and proper setups.
+Our expertise spans from secure node deployment to institutional-grade custody solutions, ensuring your digital assets are protected with best-in-class security practices.

 ## 📄 License

-This project is owned by Muscadine Finance.
+This project is owned by Muscadine.
 All rights reserved.

 ---